0chain/0chain/README.md

 > ../bin/sharder.start.sh

+4) Generating Test Transactions:

+4.1) To build the miner_stress program from git/0chain directory

+> ./docker.local/bin/build_txns_generator.sh

+4.2) To run the miner_stress program after starting the 3 miners

+> ./docker.local/bin/generate_txns.sh num-txns

+If num-txns is not specified, then 25000 transactions are generated for each miner

-4) Troubleshooting:
+5) Troubleshooting:

-4.1) Ensure the port mapping is all correct
+5.1) Ensure the port mapping is all correct

 > docker ps

 This should display a few containers and should include containers with images miner1_miner, miner2_miner and miner3_miner and they should have the ports mapped like "0.0.0.0:7071->7071/tcp"

-4.2) Confirming the servers are up and running.
+5.2) Confirming the servers are up and running.
 From a browser, visit

 http://localhost:7071/